 - All RA staff met and completed a session with Emilia Rising (a local sexual violence support centre) during their onboarding training. - Emilia Rising hosts a booth at the residence early in the fall term. - Residence life team runs programing throughout the year regarding consent, safe sex, gender-based violence awareness, inclusivity, etc. (typically, one every month or two) - Distribution of information regarding the Keep.me.SAFE which is a support after-hours app and phone line.
-Includes information within the app about sexual violence prevention. - Info booth in which members of the Student Success Services team had an info table about sexual violence prevention/education in main lobby of the College Drive Campus. - Smash or Pass a program centered around consent in a gameshow/quiz format with a prize punch board.

-- Sex in the Dark- Kahoot!
+Includes information within the app about sexual violence prevention. - Info booth in which members of the Student Success Services team had an info table about sexual violence prevention/education at each Campus. - Smash or Pass a program centered around consent in a gameshow/quiz format with a prize punch board. - BYOB (Bring Your Own Banana) in which participants had the opportunity to build their own banana split with the banana, review information/resources about sexual health, leave anonymous questions about sexual health/consent that would be answered through the next program. - Sex in the Dark- Kahoot!
 Trivia quiz on sexual health allowed participants to participate in a group from their phone under a nickname for anonymity, prizes awarded to the 3 participants with the highest scores.
-Answers to the anonymous questions from BYOB were posted on the wall for participants to read through. - Consent Booth both at all campus locations including residence
+Answers to the anonymous questions from BYOB were posted on the wall for participants to read through. - Consent Information Booth at all campus locations including residence. - The new Peer Support Program also played a role in promoting consent awareness by engaging students in meaningful conversations around respectful sexual engagement and the importance of clear, ongoing consent.
+Through collaboration with staff, the Peer supporters have helped increase visibility of available supports and contributed to building a safer, more informed campus culture.